 Your HVAC system works in a couple of different ways.
-Some systems pull a portion of the air from the outdoors, filter it and send it through the home.
+Some systems pull a portion of the air from outdoors, filter it, and send it through the home.
 Others continually recycle the air inside the home, passing it through the air filter each time.
-The goal of the air filter is to prevent the dust and debris from the outdoors from entering your home, and from the dust, pet dander and other indoor allergens from cycling through your home over and over again.
+The goal of the air filter is to prevent outdoor dust and debris from entering your home and keep the dust, pet dander, and other indoor allergens from cycling through your home over and over again.
 As such, dusty vents and rooms are common signs that you need to change your home air filter.

 2. Your Air Filter Always Seems Clogged

 It is pretty simple to check your air filters.
 In fact, if you want to level up as a savvy homeowner, you will make a plan to take a look at them once a month.
 As a general rule, air filters are designed to be cleaned or changed at least every three months.
 If you look at them every month, you can get a sense of how quickly they get clogged at different times of the year.
 The rate an air filter becomes dirty depends on your environment, maintenance of the HVAC system, and how often you use it.
 If you use an air conditioner every day during the summer but rely on a furnace less frequently throughout the year, you might not need to change the filter as often during the winter.

 The level of filtration also makes a difference in the rate your air filters get clogged.
 Air filters are rated using the Minimum Efficiency Reporting Value (MERV), and higher numbers draw more contaminants out of the air.
 If you buy air filters with a higher value, they may become clogged more quickly.
 Most disposable filters are rated to last about three months, but your individual use may vary from manufacturer expectations.